henrygustavo/data_set/README.md

   *	Anomalous Consume Similar (ACS): These are the consumes per hour on the days when there are three consecutive consumption with very similar values (+ -1Liter), which is considered anomalous.The file "anomalous_consume_similar_ACS.json" belongs to this scenario and has 32 test cases.

-  *	Anomalous Consume Negative (ACN): These are the consumes per hour on the days on which during the last 24 hours there has been a negative trend in the accumulated consumption of water or a negative consumption has been recorded.The file "anomalous_consume_negative_ACN.json" belongs to this scenario and has 68 test cases.
+  *	Anomalous Consume Negative (ACN): These are the consumes per hour on the days on which during the last 24 hours there has been a negative trend in the accumulated consumption of water (e.g totalConsume in record ids 69192,69193) or a negative consumption has been recorded.The file "anomalous_consume_negative_ACN.json" belongs to this scenario and has 68 test cases.

 Finally, All the test cases has the field "isAnomalous" and indicates if the system should trigger (1) or not (2) an alert due to a leakage.